sush-mita/My_Portfolio/README.md

 ![](/images/web.PNG)

+# Project 2 : Data Extraction through API and Importing Data into AWS Cloud Database
-# Project 2 : This Project has two Parts :
+### This Project has two Parts :
 - Part 1 : Extracting Data from a Youtube API.
 - Part 2 : Uploadng the Data from the API to a Cloud Database.